briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

   -ServerAddresses 10.0.0.5

 # Now to test
+nslookup codeAndKeep.com
+# This should resolve to your DCs IP Address

+# If the DC's firewall accepts ping
 ping 10.0.0.5

-nslookup codeAndKeep.com
 ```

 <p>
   Most environments are probably going to use
   hardware routers for this kind of thing.
-  For our virtual lab, it should be possible to a virtual
+  For our small virtual lab in the future, it should be possible to a virtual
   router / firewall to get a more realistic environment.
 </p>